The Ultimate Guide to Staying at Duinrell with Eurocamp

 There are lots of options for travelling to Duinrell and it is especially easy to get to from North East England.
 We opted to take our own car and travel by DFDS Seaways from Newcastle to Amsterdam.

 We travelled overnight and the cost was £470 return for 5 of us plus car which included travel over bank holiday weekend.
 We booked using an early booking deal in November where we paid £70 deposit and the balance a few months before travel.
+These prices are based on 2019.
+Please check with DFDS here for the most up to date prices.

 You can watch my Instagram Stories featuring our DFDS check-in experience here.
 Taking your own car and driving in the Netherlands was an absolute breeze and if it's your first time driving abroad, this is a nice way to ease you in as it's very straight forward.
 I even managed to drive abroad for the first time over there which is something I thought I'd never say.